attah/cmyk4devs/README.md

 `C=(1-R/255-K)/(1-K)`

 The result may be correct for some representation, but is utterly unhelpful when converting RGB24 to CMYK32 or just trying to read it the first time.
-Either keep the explanation full-on math and represent your RGB in 0..1 too, or stay in bytes.
+Either keep the explanation full-on math and represent your RGB in 0..1 too, or stay in binary.
 Don't mix and match.

 The one integer algorithm i found also wasted operations: